hackclub/hackclub/workshops/drumpad/README.md

 ```

-You will notice when we run our code is that our content has been aligned to the center, and that's because we changed properties of our `<body>` tag, and the `<body>` tag renders content to our web page.
+When we run our code, you will notice that our content has been aligned to the center, and that's because we changed the properties of our `<body>` tag, and the `<body>` tag renders content to our web page.

 ![Preview of HTML with CSS applied, to change the layout](https://cloud-bp7m8g6di.vercel.app/0screencapture-drumpad-emmanuel39hanks-repl-co-2020-11-03-08_35_57.png)

-We want to style the header's font size, color and letter spacing.
+We want to style the header's font size, color, and letter spacing.

 ```css